-Place the main entrance of a building parallel to the primary street.
+Place the main entrance to a building parallel to the primary street.

-Raise the entrance and first floor a few steps above street level in keeping with the buildings context.
+Raise the entrance and first floor a few steps above street level in keeping with the building's context.

 Design an entrance which uses elements of a porch to create a transition from outside to inside for specific styles.